Garrakx/Custom-Regions/README.md

 * Karma requeriments should now be displayed on the map.
 Thanks @Henpemaz <3.
 * Added a method to disable all hooks (called on OnDisable), only for BepInEx users.
 * Corruption scits should be now colored as well.
+* Prevents the game from crashing when using the Dev's Sound tab.

 ***
 #### [0.8.40] - January 2021